xploretv2go/xploretv.template.extended/README.md

 Please make sure to check for ACF field group updates when updating the theme.

-<h2>Extending the theme</h2>
+<h2>Using and extending the theme</h2>

 The theme can be extended to support additional content elements.
-Please refer to the <a href="_docs/README.md">extended documentation</a> for further information.
+Please refer to the <a href="_docs/README.md">extended documentation</a> for further information and how to use the theme.